AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-42/acsd-55381-resolving-internal-server-error-in-b2b-graphql-queries.md

 ---
-title: 'ACSD-55381: Resolving internal server error in GraphQL B2B Requisition Queries'
+title: 'ACSD-55381: Resolving errors when requesting configurable product option ids in B2B requisition list'
 description: Apply the ACSD-55381 patch to fix the Adobe Commerce issue where an internal server error occurs during GraphQL queries for configurable_product_option_uid and configurable_product_option_value_uid fields in B2B requisition lists.
-feature: GraphQL, B2B, Configuration
+feature: GraphQL, B2B, Products
 role: Admin, Developer
 ---
-# ACSD-55381: Resolving internal server error in GraphQL B2B Requisition Queries
+# ACSD-55381: Resolving errors when requesting configurable product option ids in B2B requisition list

 The ACSD-55381 patch fixes the issue where an internal server error occurs during GraphQL queries for configurable_product_option_uid and configurable_product_option_value_uid fields in B2B requisition lists.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.42 is installed.
 The patch ID is ACSD-55381.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.